jara001/f1tenth-rules/rules_v3.md

 _J: At least I think so.
 I think having inner walls with gaps is slightly better but it has its flaws._

+_Felix: Okay, then we need to plan for outer-outer walls in Vienna_

 - Inside the gaps the track border is delimited by a tape on the ground (or any other marking technique).

 _Felix: What about outside?_

 _J: Does it make sense to do it there?_

+_Felix: It would make the track longer, but allow for more interesting overtaking_

 - Driving inside the gaps is not allowed.
     - Crossing the track border is considered as a touch.